5h0ov/NASA-Space-Apps-Exoplanet-Exploration/README.md

 - 📒 **Exoplanet Info:** Detailed Info regarding the exoplanets are present under each of their individual pages and linked to the web 3-D view/model made by NASA.

+- 🛠️ **Automatic Updates:** Exoplanet Data is regularly updated using **Github Actions** as soon as it gets updated officially by NASA themselves.

 ## 🛠️ Tech Stack

 - **Frontend**: Vite ReactJs ⚛️, Tailwind CSS 🎨, SCSS 💜